 Windshield wiper blades should be inspected for wear or cracking.
-See Maintenance Schedule on page 11-3.
+See Maintenance Schedule on page 11-3 for more information on wiper blade inspection.
 Replacement blades come in different types and are removed in different ways.
 To remove the wiper blade:

-Pull the windshield wiper arm connector away from the windshield.
+1. Pull the windshield wiper arm connector away from the windshield.

-Squeeze the grooved areas on each side of the blade, and turn the blade assembly away from the arm connector.
+2. Squeeze the grooved areas on each side of the blade, and turn the blade assembly away from the arm connector.

-Install the new blade onto the arm connector and make sure the grooved areas are fully set in the locked position.
+3. Install the new blade onto the arm connector and make sure the grooved areas are fully set in the locked position.

-For the proper type and size, see Maintenance Replacement Parts on page 11-15.
+For the proper type and size, see Maintenance Replacement Parts on page 11-14.